Matt-Esch/virtual-dom/docs/README.md

 Newcomers should start by reading the VNode and VText documentation, as virtual nodes are central to the operation of virtual-dom.
 Hooks, Thunks, and Widgets are more advanced features, and you will find both documentation of their interfaces and several examples on their respective pages.

+The Special Topics section covers frequently asked questions and features that don't have a good fit in the core documentation.

 ## Contents

 [VNode](vnode.md) - A representation of a DOM element